Answered By: Woodruff Library Reference Last Updated: Nov 30, 2018 Views: 19726

 Usually researchers start out with a broad topic then narrow down to a question.
-It's important to do this before you do too much searching or writing so that you do not waste time.
 Here are some strategies for generating a good research question.

 - "What specific food items are people more likely to buy local and why?"